The Truth About High School Diplomas with Accommodations

 Accommodations do not change the level of instruction your child is receiving.
 They do not provide a reduction in assignments.
 Accommodations are changes to ways of presenting the SAME information in a viable way for your child.
 Accommodations also provide alternative methods for a child to convey her knowledge.

-Examples of accommodations include untimed tests, having a test given orally, having a scribe for taking notes, having extended time for assignments, allowing assignments to be typed rather than written by hand, and having content read to your child.
+Examples of accommodations include untimed tests, having a test given orally, having a scribe for taking notes, having extended time for assignments, allowing for typing of assignments rather than writing by hand, and having content read to your child.

-Accommodations use the SAME curriculum that other children are given and makes that same instruction accessible to a child with a disability.
+Accommodations use the SAME curriculum the other children have and makes that same instruction accessible to a child with a disability.
 Your child still has to learn the same content as other children and will be eligible for a regular high school diploma even if she uses accommodations throughout high school.

 Making Sure Your Child Receives A High School Diploma with Accommodations